HB-579

 Enforcement Authority

-Superintendent of Insurance has enforcement authority, including the power to audit a health plan issuer's use of AI-based algorithms at any time and to contract with third parties for audit purposes.
-No private right of action is created.
-Enforcement is agency-initiated through regulatory oversight and audit authority.
+Ohio Superintendent of Insurance.
+Enforcement is agency-initiated.
+The superintendent may audit a health plan issuer's use of AI-based algorithms at any time and may contract with a third party to conduct such audits.
+No private right of action is created by this section.

 Penalties

-The bill does not specify monetary penalties, statutory damages, or civil remedies.
-Enforcement is through the Superintendent of Insurance's existing regulatory authority, including audit power.
-Specific penalty provisions are not enumerated in the bill text.
+The bill does not specify civil penalties, damages, or other monetary remedies.
+Enforcement is through the superintendent's existing regulatory authority over health plan issuers, including audit power.
+Remedies would be governed by the superintendent's general enforcement powers under Ohio insurance law.

 Who Is Covered